 Ed and Katie look forward to welcoming you and sharing some great experiences with you.

 Lindiwe & Thandi will be your ‘mums on the road’ as they look after the volunteers and accommodations at Askari.
-Floid is responsible for the grounds and garden at Askari as well as assisting Askari with the management and feeding of the antelope breeding camps.
+Wellex is responsible for the grounds and garden at Askari as well as assisting Askari with the management and feeding of the antelope breeding camps.

 Every day means new tasks, and you will get to participate in and contribute to many of the various challenges and tasks that managing a game reserve is.